cacttus/BR2/project/devlog.md

 * Added dvec3.
 * Updated Bezier Path.
 * Split Path into a spline component and a Node component.
 Added CubicBezierSpline and Spline.
+Need to fix the path movement internals.

 *3/12/20*